Orthogonal-Research-Lab/Models-for-Data-Recycling/Agent-based Model/README.md

 [2] Wilensky, U. (1999).
 NetLogo. http://ccl.northwestern.edu/netlogo/.
 Center for Connected Learning and Computer-Based Modeling, Northwestern University, Evanston, IL.

-Data files (.csv files) for each Scenario include the two strategies used for each run (nubered 1 through 5).
+Data files (.csv files) for each Scenario (A-C) include the two strategies used for each run (numbered 1 through 5).